-Moreover offers the three benefits that are crucial for achieving project success, which are:
+Moreover the dcma 14 point assessment feature offers the three benefits that are crucial for achieving project success, which are:

 - The scheduling information is presented in a clear and concise and it can be easily understood and absorbed by every project participant.
-In addition, PMOs can help making business decisions in a reasonable time.
+In addition, PMOs can help to make business decisions in a reasonable time.

 - Report’s components are changed quickly by any project participant or team member and every report is customized with less effort.